Startup Starter Pack

 You know the terms.
 You may even have your founding documents in place.
 Now you’re looking to be a part of the startup community and to grow your company in a healthy and productive way.
 Here are some resources to help you level up successfully:

 - Venture Deals: Ever wanted a step-by-step guide through the venture life?
-Brad Feld and Jason Mendelson of the Foundry Group lead you through all of the basics, from raising money to working out your founding documents.
+Brad Feld and Jason Mendelson lead you through all of the basics, from raising money to working out your founding documents.
 Even though we’re less than flattered by the subtitle—which promises to make you “smarter than your lawyer and your venture capitalist”—several lawyers in our office swear by this book.
 If you hate reading alone, listen to our Venture Deals Review podcast!
 Kevin and Aaron are using the time between Silicon Valley seasons to read and discuss Venture Deals chapter-by-chapter.
 It’s like being in a book club, except that Kevin and Aaron won’t shame you if you’re not caught up on the reading (well, they probably won’t).

 - This Week in Startups: This Week in Startups (or TWiST) brings you in on discussions with investment big-timers, including Chris Sacca, Tim Ferriss, and Kevin Rose.
 Hear stories from the world of entrepreneurship: the good, the bad, and the downright insane.
 Whether you’re looking for tips of the trade, VC perspectives, or cautionary tales, you can find what you seek in TWiST.